Refoundry

 The identity conveys a humble hero – someone who is courageous, naturally determined, and skilled.
 'Handmade with heart' references how the furniture made by program participants ends up in the homes of those in their communities.
 'Craft' was the internal name of a concept that we collectively moved forward with, fused with 'Authenticity' – real people doing real things.
 We complemented 'Craft' and 'Authenticity' with the idea of the 'Challenger,' because Refoundry is changing the model of re-entry by giving participants the tools and training they need to become active participants, job creators, and role models in their communities.
 After all, Refoundry didn’t ask for a seat at the table, they built one.

-‘A serendipitous byproduct of design – its 360-degree brand development process – was galvanizing the what, why, and how of our organization.
+‘A serendipitous byproduct of design – its 360-degree brand development process – was galvanising the what, why, and how of our organisation.
 This will inform more than just how we “appear” to the world, but how we tell our stories moving forward.’

 Noelle Cleary